saeed402/int-2023/50 Commands of Linux.md

 **11. head command**

 *The head command is used to display the content of a file.
 It displays the first 10 lines of a file.*

+*Following are the options used with head command:*

+    -n --lines : show the specified number of lines
+    -c --bytes : show the specified number of bytes
+    -v --verbose : show the file name tag
+    -q --quiet : don't separate the content of multiple files with a file name tag

+head picture

 ````syntax
 head <file name>